AlfaBlok/v4-gamma-hook/docs/V4_Gamma_Hook.markdown

 ## Summary
 This notebook shows research on a V4 Hook design that implements dynamic fees with the goal of preventing impermanent loss and achieving convexity for LPs.
+It is based off of this jupyter notebook: https://github.com/AlfaBlok/v4-gamma-hook/blob/main/src/notebook.ipynb

 ## Problem Statement
 Impermanent loss is a critical enemy of liquidity providers.
 It makes it hard for LPs to hedge their exposure.
 It results in lower liquidity and ultimately smaller pools and higher volatility.